mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 $$R_{o}' = \frac{R_{o}}{(1 + AB)}$$

->Note that the output impedance is the same equation as the non-inverting amplifier.
+*Note:* that the output impedance is the same equation as it was for the non-inverting amplifier.

 For the input impedance, as long as the magnitude of the closed-loop gain is significantly less than the open-loop gain, $R_i'=R$.
 Typically in practice, $R\lesssim 100\text{ k}\Omega$.
 This is far less than typical op-amp's bare input impedance (the LF356 has $10^{12}\ \Omega$.. that's a **teraohm**!).